randrew/uxn32/readme.md

 Then run it with `wine uxn32_elf.exe`.
 If you want to make a debug build, replace the `-Os -s` with `-O0 -g`.
 You can use gdb to debug it with `winedbg uxn32_elf.exe`.

-<small>(Actually, if you use clang as your compiler with `winegcc`, and you have `lld` installed, you can add `-b i386-pc-windows-msvc -Wl,/safeseh:no` and then it *will* output a `PE` executable that will run on Windows.
-But it will probably only run on Windows 7 and later.)</small>
+<sub>(Actually, if you use clang as your compiler with `winegcc`, and you have `lld` installed, you can add `-b i386-pc-windows-msvc -Wl,/safeseh:no` and then it *will* output a `PE` executable that will run on Windows.
+But it will probably only run on Windows 7 and later.)</sub>

 If you want to use MinGW on a Linux host to produce an executable for Windows, you can do a similar invocation by hand, or try using CMake.